vanhoefm/fragattacks/research/README.md

 ## 7.6.
 Broadcast fragment attack tests (§6.7)

-- So far we only found that clients are vulnerable to this attack.
-Moreover, several clients were only vulnerable while they are connecting to the network (i.e. during the execution of the 4-way handshake).
+- Because all these tests send broadcast frames, which are not automatically retransmitted, it is recommended to **execute these tests several times**.
+This is because background noise may prevent the tested devices from receiving the injected broadcast frame.
+So far only clients were affected by these attacks.
+Additionally, most clients are only vulnerble while connecting to the network (i.e. during the execution of the 4-way handshake).

+- `ping I,D,P --bcast-ra`: Variant of the attack whose result can be checked automatically by the test tool.

-- `ping D,BP --bcast-ra`: to confirm the result of this test you have to run wireshark or tcpdump on the victim, and monitor whether the injected ping request is received by the victim.
+- `ping D,BP --bcast-ra`: To confirm the result of this test you have to run wireshark or tcpdump on the victim, and monitor whether the injected ping request is received by the victim.
 In tcpdump you can use the filter `icmp` and in wireshark you can also use the filter `frame contains "test_ping_icmp"` to more easily detect this ping request.

-- Because these tests send broadcast frames, which are not automatically retransmitted, it is recommended to execute this test several times.
-This is because background noise may prevent the tested devices from receiving the injected broadcast frame.

 ## 7.7.
 A-MSDUs EAPOL attack tests (§6.8)

-- Several clients and APs are only vulnerable to this attack while the client is connecting to the network (i.e. during the execution of the 4-way handshake).
+- `eapol-amsdu[-bad] BP`: These two tests inject the malicious frame while the client is still connecting to the network (i.e. during the execution of the 4-way handshake).
+This is important because several clients and APs are only vulnerable before completing the 4-way handshake.
+To confirm the result of this test you have to run wireshark or tcpdump on the victim, and monitor whether the injected ping request is received by the victim.
+In tcpdump you can use the filter `icmp` and in wireshark you can also use the filter `frame contains "test_ping_icmp"` to more easily detect this ping request.

-- Several implementations incorrectly process A-MSDU frames that start with a valid EAPOL header.
+- `eapol-amsdu-bad BP` and `eapol-amsdu-bad I,P`: Several implementations incorrectly process A-MSDU frames that start with a valid EAPOL header.
 To test these implementations, you have to use the `eapol-amsdu-bad` test variant.
 Note that if this tests succeeds, the impact of the attack is identical to implementations that correctly parse such frames (for details see Section 3.6 and 6.8 in the paper).

-- `eapol-amsdu BP` and `eapol-amsdu-bad BP`: to confirm the result of this test you have to run wireshark or tcpdump on the victim, and monitor whether the injected ping request is received by the victim.
-In tcpdump you can use the filter `icmp` and in wireshark you can also use the filter `frame contains "test_ping_icmp"` to more easily detect this ping request.

 ## 7.8.
 Troubleshooting checklist